danReynolds/loon/README.md

 <br />
 <br />

-Loon is a reactive, key/value data store for Dart & Flutter.
+Loon is a reactive collection data store for Dart & Flutter.

 ## Features

 * Synchronous reading, writing and querying of documents.
 * Streaming of changes to documents and queries.
-* Built-in file persistence with options for per-collection encryption and sharding.
+* Out of the box persistence and encryption.

 ## ➕ Creating documents